sergey-shandar/public/notes/casl.md

 Content-addressable System Language.

-The programming language is content addressable for module and type system only, run-time is not content-addressable.
-For example, two types withe the same content are the same types.
+The programming language is content-addressable for modules, types, functions, and other immutable data known at compile-time; run-time is not content-addressable.
+For example, two types with the same content are the same types.

 ## Whish List